smaryn/jenkub/README.md

 #### 2.4 Create Jenkins DSL seed job with loop

 Create new seed DSL job and paste [dsl-seed-job-loop.groovy](jobs/dsl-seed-job-loop.groovy) content to "Use the provided DSL script" form.
-In this job we manage the Jenkins to create several jobs with the index number in the name.
+In this job we manage Jenkins to create several jobs with the index number in the name.
 Now if you build it you'll get a number of generated jobs in the Dashboard:
 ![dsl-loop-jobs](imgs/dsl-loop-jobs.png)